breenobare/AssighnmentJava/README.md

   - Definition: Static structure diagram.
   - Usage: Visualizes, documents, and designs object-oriented systems.
   - Steps: Identify classes, relationships, add attributes and methods, draw connections, add multiplicities, review and refine.

+[Click here](https://github.com/breenobare/AssighnmentJava/blob/main/PARTA.md) to explore code snippets and explanations related to Part A of the assignment.

 ## [PART B](https://github.com/breenobare/AssighnmentJava/blob/main/PARTB.md)

 **Fibonacci Sequence:**
 - Generates Fibonacci sequence by adding previous two terms.
 - Finds the sum of even-valued terms below four million.
 - Java method `sumEvenFibonacci` calculates the sum.

 **Palindrome Checker GUI:**
 - Checks if a number entered by the user is a palindrome.
 - Provides a GUI interface for user input and result display.
 - `isPalindrome` method checks if a string is a palindrome.

 **Array Operations (Question 4):**
 - Reads 15 integers from the user and stores them in an array.
 - Prints the array, checks if a user-entered number is present, and finds the index.